- Dr Alex Deagon

 Member of Higher Education Research Network

-Law and Legal Philosophy, Jurisprudence, Law and Theology, Freedom of Religion, Theory of Evidence, Collaborative Learning Environments
+Law and Legal Philosophy, Jurisprudence, Law and Theology, Religious Freedom and Non-Establishment, Theories of Secularism and the Secular State

 Alex graduated from Griffith University in 2011 with a Bachelor of Laws (First Class Honours) and a Bachelor of Science majoring in Physics.
 His own Christian faith in conjunction with an interest in the interaction of Contemporary Philosophy, Theology and Legal Theory led him to commence a PhD with the Griffith Law School at the beginning of 2012 entitled “Using Christian Theology and Philosophy to Construct a Jurisprudence of Truth”.
 Using the work of John Milbank, the thesis examines how the secularisation of reason through the distortion and/or rejection of faith and theology leads to violence in law.
 The thesis argues in response that the way to remove this violent ontology is through the revelation of truth in the Incarnation, which reconciles faith and theology with reason, and provides the foundation for a Christian ontology of peace in law through the Pauline law of love.
 The thesis was submitted for examination in June 2015 and awarded without alteration in December 2015, and received the Chancellor’s Medal for outstanding excellence in the Doctor of Philosophy.
 Alex has research expertise in Theories of Law, Law and Theology and Freedom of Religion, and has been published in Law, Culture and the Humanities, the International Journal of Philosophy and Theology, and the Griffith Law Review.
 He has been a reviewer for Cambridge University Press, the Journal of Social Inclusion, and Law in Context.
 Alex has been cited in the 2017 Report of the Select Committee on the Exposure Draft of the Marriage Amendment (Same-Sex Marriage) Bill and the 2016 ALRC Report 129 ‘Traditional Rights and Freedoms – Encroachments by Commonwealth Laws’, and has received QUT’s Early Career Academic Recruitment and Development Grant.
 Alex commenced as a Lecturer in the Faculty of Law at Queensland University of Technology in December 2014 and has completed a Graduate Certificate in Academic Practice.
 He has been accepted as a Fellow of the Higher Education Academy.
 His teaching areas include Theories of Law, Constitutional Law and Evidence.
 Alex has presented his research at a number of national and international conferences: